rcardin/value-classes/README.md

 ## 6. Conclusion

 Summing up, in this article, we have first introduced the reason why we need the so-called value classes.
-The first attempt to give a solution uses directly `case classes`.
+The first attempt to give a solution uses `case class`es directly.
 However, due to performance concerns, we introduced the idiomatic solution provided by Scala.
 This approach, too, had limitations due to random memory allocations.

 Then, we turned to additional libraries, and we found the NewType library.
 Through the use of a mix of `type` and companion objects definition, the library solved the value classes problem in a very brilliant way.